chevronten/awesome-stargate/README.md

 # Awesome Stargate
 The Stargate Universe is great.
-There are various projects and websites on the Internet that celebrate this.
+There are various projects and websites on the internet that celebrate this.
 Here is a partial collection of them.
 Pull requests are welcome.

 ## Fansites